 This academic program trains students to become licensed landscape architects and to begin work in public or private practice.
 This is a professional degree program accredited by the American Society of Landscape Architects.
 The BSLA allows students to design and plan for healthy living environments, healthy ecosystems, community development, and cultural resource preservation.
 This degree involves students in solving a real-world design problems.

-This Master of Science degree emphasizes conducting original research in the form of a thesis or creating evidence-based design solutions to complex landscape problems.
+This Master of Science degree emphasizes conducting original research in the form of a research-based thesis or a project-based thesis (creating evidence-based design solutions for complex problems in urban, rural and natural settings).
 This degree uses the sciences, arts, and humanities to respond to current issues in the realms of food and agriculture, natural resource and cultural and environmental stewardship, human health and well-being, and community development.
-Students can specialize in either Restoration Ecology/Ecological Design or Community and Urban Landscape Studies.
+Students can specialize in either Restoration Ecology/Ecological Design or Community-Focused Design.

 This Master of Science degree prepares students for professional positions in government, non-profit and community organizations, and the private sector, to be leaders in shaping communities.
 The research activities of faculty and students are diverse and include land use planning; economic planning; natural resources and environmental planning; community development planning; and international development planning.